Hartsel, Colorado: Climate

 According to the Köppen climate classification system, Hartsel has a Cold Semi-arid climate (BSk).
 According to the United States Department of Agriculture, the Plant Hardiness zone is 3b with an average annual extreme minimum temperature of −30.7 °F.

 Summers are warm with chilly nights in the 30s and 40s (°F) and some thunderstorm activity during the months of July and August.
 Winters are cold and dry with lows below zero.
 A climate writeup consisting of interpolated data is below.

+Climate data for Hartsel, Park County, CO.
+Elevation 8901 ft.